scala-android/sbt-android/README.md

 The first line of support is reading this README, beyond that, help can be found on the #sbt-android IRC channel on Freenode

+## New features in 1.4.x ##

+* Some code re-organization, internal settings hidden from public view
+* `android.Dependencies.flavorOf` for build flavors.
+  * Simple usage is `lazy val flavorproject = android.Plugin.flavorOf(
+    baseproject, "flavor-name",
+    flavorSettings /* copies and override baseproject settings */)`
+  * The `flavorproject` is otherwise a normal sbt project and it can be treated as such.
+* add `android:bootClasspath` for use with robolectric
+* Conversion of a number of settings to tasks
+* (TODO) `android:manifest` is now the canonical source of truth for AndroidManifest.xml, any changes to the manifest Nodes will be reflected in-build

 ## New features in 1.3.x (last version: 1.3.24) ##

 * `1.3.24`: